kovacshuni/koauth/README.md

 specifications for both HTTP server and client.

 * Provider library: Verifying and responding to HTTP requests according to specifications.
 * Consumer library: Complementing HTTP requests to be sent with OAuth parameters.

+There are examples of [how to use this library here](https://github.com/kovacshuni/koauth-samples).
+There are both for consumer, provider, Scala and Java.
+I recommend trying them out, it will help you more than any readme.

 ## Quick how to